 Cycling is very effective for building endurance and cardiovascular fitness while also being low impact on your body.
 This style of dryland cardio will especially be useful for developing a stronger kick in the pool as cycling is obviously very leg-intensive.

 Quick fact- did you know the kick is able to generate upwards of 31% of propulsion in a 30s fully-tethered freestyle sprint?
-These were the numbers found by a study published in the BioMed Research Journal.
+These numbers are from a study published in the BioMed Research Journal.
 Now that’s a lot of power right there in your legs!
-Keep in mind, other strokes such as breaststroke will most likely see even bigger percentages and so will longer distance events as well.
+Keep in mind other strokes, such as breaststroke, will most likely see even bigger percentages, and so will longer distance events as well.